christiansr85/blockchain-app/README.md

     - Make sure you are connected to the development network created by `truffle ganache` application.
     - Import an account using the first private key from the ganache development server keys.

+You need to install the app dependencies as well.
+Just type `npm i` in the directory where the `package.json` file is placed.

+In order to run the web client, just execute the `npm run dev` command.
+This will launch the `lite-server` and you'll be able to play with the tasks manager example.

 ## Testing
 We are using `Mocha` along with `Chai.js`.